Rectified deep neural networks overcome the curse of dimensionality for nonsmooth value functions in zero-sum games of nonlinear stiff systems: Main results

 We remark that both the monotonicity condition \eqref{eq:mono_d} and the Lipschitz continuity of $\mu_d$ are crucial for constructing networks with polynomial complexity to approximate the desired value functions.
 With the help of the monotonicity condition (H.\ref{assum:coeff_d}(\ref{assum:mono_d})), we can demonstrate that both the regularity of the solution $Y^{x,d}$ to \eqref{eq:sde_thm_d} and the error estimates of a corresponding partial-implicit Euler scheme depend \textit{polynomially} on $\|A_d\|_{\rm{op}}$, $ [\mu_d]_1$ and $[\sigma_d]_1$, i.e., the Lipschitz constants of the coefficients (see Section \ref{sec:im_euler} for details; see also \cite{jentzen2018} for SDEs with merely Lipschitz continuous coefficients, for which the corresponding estimates depend exponentially on the Lipschitz constants of the coefficients).
 These polynomial dependence results subsequently enable us to construct DNNs with polynomial complexities to approximate the value functions induced by stiff SDEs, including those arising from Galerkin approximations of SPDEs.

 On the other hand, the Lipschitz continuity of $\mu_d$ allows us to construct the desired DNNs through a linear-implicit Euler scheme of \eqref{eq:sde_thm_d}, which is implicit in the linear part of the drift and remains explicit for the nonlinear part of the drift.
-In this way, we avoid constructing DNNs to approximate the inverse of the nonlinear mapping $x\mapsto x+h(A_dx-\mu_d(t,x))$ at each time step.
+In fact, to the best of our knowledge, if the function $\mu_d$ is not globally Lipschitz continuous, then one needs to adopt a fully-implicit scheme, a tamed explicit scheme or an adaptive Euler scheme to obtain a convergent approximation of \eqref{eq:sde_thm_d} in the $L^2$-norm.
+These schemes in general involve of nonlinear mappings that are difficult to represent by ReLU networks; in particular, the fully-implicit scheme involves of the inverse of the mapping $y\mapsto y+\Delta t (A_dy- \mu_d(t,y))$ (see e.g.~\cite{mao2013}), the tamed explicit scheme involves of the mapping $y\mapsto\frac{\mu_d(t,y)}{1+\Delta t \|\mu_d(t,y)\|}$ (see e.g.~\cite{hutzenthaler2012}), while the adaptive Euler scheme involves a non-uniform random stepsize which varies for different realisations of the Brownian motion and needs to be constructed in a problem-dependent way (see e.g.~\cite{fang2016}).

 Finally, instead of approximating directly $f_d$ on $\R^d$, (H.\ref{assum:coeff_d}(\ref{assum:terminal_d})) allows us to focus on approximating $f_d$ on a hypercube, and then extend the approximation linearly outside the domain.
 This is motivated by the fact that approximating a function by neural networks on a prescribed compact set has been better understood than approximating the function globally on $\R^d$ (see e.g.~\cite{montanelli2017,petersen2017,yarotsky2017,e2018,bolcskei2019,grohs2019,guhring2019,opschoor2019}).
 In particular, since $f_d$ can admit quadratic growth at infinity and ReLU networks can only generate piecewise linear functions, for a given small enough $\eps$, there exists no ReLU network $\phi$ such that the inequality $|f_d(x)-[\cR_\varrho(\phi)](x)|\le \eps (1+ \|x\|^2)$ holds for all $x\in \R^d$.
 Therefore, we adopt a two-step approximation by first approximating $f_d$ with a suitable Lipschitz continuous function $f_{d,D}$, and then representing $f_{d,D}$ by a ReLU network on $\R^d$ with a desired accuracy; see Proposition \ref{prop:quadratic} for the representation results for weighted square functions, which are the commonly used cost functions for PDE-constrained optimal control problems.